Studying power-grid synchronization with incremental refinement of model heterogeneity: Results

 \subsection{Kuramoto order parameter transient behavior}

-Fig. \ref{fig:r_t_th_ord+unord} shows the Kuramoto order parameter, $R$ in the transient from different initial conditions.
-It can be seen that the scenarios align in three curves.
-The highest $R$ values are reached by scenarios 1, 5, and 9 ($R\approx0.7$ for phase disordered initial conditions), then 2, 6, and 10 ($R\approx0.5$), and finally by 3, 7, and 11 ($R\approx0.4$).
-These results indicate that changing the coupling strength, $W_{ij}$ does not cause visible changes in steady-state values of $R$ if all other parameters are fixed.
-This implies that $R$ is unable to describe the synchronization behavior by changing the characteristics of the transmission lines.
-It can also be seen that increasing the heterogeneity of the moment of inertia, $M_i$, decreases the value of the order parameter, as expected.
+Fig. \ref{fig:R_therm} in the Appendices shows the Kuramoto order parameter, $R$ in the transient from different initial conditions.
+It can be seen that the highest $R$ values are reached by scenarios 1-4.
+In these scenarios, the coupling strength, $W_{ij}$ is homogeneous and high, allowing quick synchronization even for scenarios 4 with highly heterogeneous nodal behavior.
+Starting from ordered initial conditions, both pairs of scenarios 5-6 and 9-10 reach similar $R$ values ($\approx0.84$ and 0.7, respectively).
+This suggests that solely the decrease of the moment of inertia, $M_i$ does not affect the order parameter.
+Slightly different observations are seen if the simulations are started from phase disordered conditions, where there are visible differences between scenarios 5 and 6, and 9 and 10.
+Finally, It can also be seen that increasing the heterogeneity of the moment of inertia, $M_i$, decreases the value of the order parameter, as expected.